Kinsa/parking-attendant/readme.md

 I smoke tested that by running the server and loading the URL in Postman

 I then dug into the documentation on Doctrine until I found [Querying with SQL](https://symfony.com/doc/current/doctrine.html#querying-with-sql)

+And revising my controller to allow query strings: https://symfony.com/blog/new-in-symfony-6-3-query-parameters-mapper, https://symfony.com/doc/current/controller.html#mapping-query-parameters-individually

+And then I had to figure out how to call my Registry method in my controller: https://stackoverflow.com/a/70211792

+And smoke tested it again in Postman

+Which seemed like a good time to add some tests